dundeemath/MA22004labs/README.md

 ### If you need help

 If you are running into trouble with installation, please check/post to the "Technical hiccups" channel of the class **Microsof Teams** page.
 This is a good starting point for getting help.
+There are also some "special install instructions" below that you should read.

 ### Special install instructions